 Tailor your contact center RFP document to select the perfect partner for your specific goals.

 As your company grows, expanding your brand’s call center operation is crucial to maintaining a high standard of customer service.
 However, the process of selecting an outsourced partner isn’t a quick and easy one.
-You’ll need to start by crafting a request for proposal (RFP) that articulates all of your requirements and expectations in a clear and concise manner.
-This document can then guide your process toward an optimal partnership that achieves of your goals.
+You’ll need to start by crafting a request for proposal, or RFP, that articulates all of your requirements and expectations in a clear and concise manner.
+This document can then guide your process toward an optimal partnership that achieves your goals.

 “An RFP should articulate all of your demands and expectations in a clear and concise manner.”

 - Know your own needs: Before you begin to create a contact center RFP, reflect on exactly what you want from your call center services, especially if this is your first foray into outsourcing.
 Once you identify the challenges and goals unique to your organization, you will be able to develop an RFP that reflects the demands of your brand and sets clear expectations from the start.
 Examine metrics, training practices, customer testimonials and other data points to develop a thorough understanding of your operations.